-More detail on each characteristic is included in the EDI resources below.
+More detail on each characteristic is included in the EDI Resources section, page 6

-'While the Equality Act has been an imperative in enhancing awareness of EDI its structure around certain protected characteristics does risk facilitating the development of a 'silo approach' where the characteristics are viewed and addressed in isolation.
-This approach can result in a presumed need and detract from relating to the person holistically.
-In addition, focusing solely on the protected characteristics can result in other barriers to inclusion and equanimity such as disparity in wealth or the availability of support services going unseen.
-Therefore, it is important to understand that there is an overlap of the different characteristics and any one individual can fall into multiple oppressed identities' (BACP, 2016, p.
-5).
+BCPC recognises that 'While the Equality Act has been an imperative in enhancing awareness of EDI its structure around certain protected characteristics does risk facilitating the development of a 'silo approach' where the characteristics are viewed and addressed in isolation.
+This approach can result in a presumed need and detract from relating to the person holistically' (BACP GPIA 063,2016:6).

+In addition BCPC members should be aware that, focusing solely on the 'protected characteristics' can result in other barriers to inclusion and equanimity such as disparity in wealth or the availability of support services going unseen.
+Therefore, it is important to understand that there can be an overlap/ intersection of the different characteristics and any one individual can fall into multiple oppressed identities.